csainty/csainty.github.io/_posts/2011-11-29-tutorial-nancy-mongodb-appharbor.md

 Keep that value at hand, it’s time to jump into Visual Studio.

-### Building our App
+#### Building our App

 Create a new ASP.NET Empty Web Application.

 ![EmptyWebApp](/images/1382874053648.png)

-Fire up NuGet (either the GUI from right clicking the references folder in your project and choosing Manage NuGet Packages, or from the command line)
+Fire up NuGet, either the GUI from right clicking the references folder in your project and choosing Manage NuGet Packages, or from the command line.

 Install the following packages by searching for them and hitting the install button

+* Nancy
+* Nancy.Hosting.AspNet
+* KnockoutJS
-     Nancy     Nancy.Hosting.AspNet     KnockoutJS     Official MongoDb C# driver     NuGetPowerTools
+* Official MongoDb C# driver
+* NuGetPowerTools

 ![NuGet](/images/1382874053649.png)

 One more thing with NuGet, we are going to need to jump into the NuGet “Package Manager Console” from the Tools menu | Library Package Manager sub-menu

 ![Console](/images/1382874053650.png)

-Once the console loads type “enable-packagerestore” and hit enter.
+Once the console loads type `enable-packagerestore` and hit enter.

 This command was added by the nugetpowertools and adds a build step into your project file that ensures all the nuget dependencies have been downloaded.
 This is very useful since you are not going to be uploading a compiled application to AppHarbor, you are sending up your source which is built on their servers.
 So you have to give them the dependencies some way, and the alternative is to commit them all to your git repository.
 Doing this bloats your repository for no good reason.
 Trust me, this step is worth doing on every project you use NuGet for.

 Once that completes you can close the package manager console.

-Now open you your web.config file and add an AppSetting of MONGOHQ_URL with the value you grabbed from AppHarbor.
+Now open you your `web.config` file and add an AppSetting of `MONGOHQ_URL` with the value you grabbed from AppHarbor.

 ![webconfig](/images/1382874053651.png)

 Just to stress this point one more time, normally you are going to have a dev/test server.
 You would be putting it’s URL in here and letting AppHarbor override it with the production URL when you publish.

-Now on to some code, to start with add a Models folder with a single Message.cs class.
+Now on to some code, to start with add a Models folder with a single `Message.cs` class.

 ```csharp